TheDataGuyz/Data_Quality_Framework/README.md

 The `DQ_ERROR` table logs errors encountered during data quality checks.
 It provides details such as the affected rule, job, audit, subject area, database, schema, table, column, column value, primary key value pair, result, severity, description, audit timestamp, and PII flag.

+### 2.4.
+Data Quality Dashboard

+The Data Quality Dashboard provides a visual representation of data quality metrics and trends.
+It offers insights into the overall health of data quality across different dimensions such as rule adherence, error rates, and compliance levels.

 ## 3. Workflow

 1. **Rule Definition**: Data quality rules are defined and stored in the `DQ_RULE` table.
 Each rule specifies criteria for validating data integrity.